-The characteristic Vox chime and classic overdrive are both here in abundance, though the Top-Boost channel offers a wide range of overdriven sounds that can suit a variety of situations.
+The characteristic Vox chime and classic overdrive are both in the Vox AC15 Custom in abundance, though the Top-Boost channel offers a wide range of overdriven sounds that can suit a variety of situations.

 Along with Marshall and Fender, Vox is one of the “big 3” as far as classic guitar amplifier sounds are concerned.
 The Vox “chime” has been an often imitated clean sound for many years and, as has the midrange-heavy overdrive.
 Everyone from the Edge to Brian May has used Vox amps as the basis of their sound, so when I saw that Vox was offering a new amp called the AC15 Custom which offered classic Vox tones at a street price of around $600, well, let’s just say I was at once intrigued and skeptical.
 Did Vox pull it off?
 Let’s find out.

 The Vox AC15 Custom is a 15W two channel amp featuring Normal and Top-Boost channels.
 Each channel has its own volume control, and the Top-Boost channel sports controls for treble and bass.
 There are inputs for both Normal and Top Boost.
 In addition, there are controls for reverb level, tremolo depth and speed, and master volume and tone cut.

 The speaker is a 1×12″ 16 ohm Celestion G12M Greenback.
 The amp is powered by 3 12AX7 preamp tubes and 2 EL84 power amp tubes.
 The AC15 may be run with an external cabinet with the internal speaker either muted or enabled, depending upon your preference.
 An optional Vox VFS2 footswitch allows you to control the reverb and tremolo functions.
 The amp weighs 48.5 lbs.